neelsmith/BiblicalHebrew.jl/README.md

 # Hebrew.jl

-Biblical Hebrew orthography in Julia
+Modelling basic orthography of Biblical Hebrew in Julia